See accomplishments and highlights to date within each goal of the Making New York Work for Everyone Action Plan:

 The City unveiled New York’s permanent outdoor dining program and the largest outdoor dining program in the nation.

-Learn MoreMore Key Accomplishments:
+Learn MoreKey Accomplishments:

-● $40 Million investment in safer, more vibrant Downtown Brooklyn – A City investment delivering streetscape improvements, and transportation and public space upgrades along Fulton Street and across Downtown Brooklyn, including improved bus service, new public art, and pedestrian and roadway user safety enhancements—supporting the continued recovery of Brooklyn's largest economic hub.
+● $40 million investment in safer, more vibrant Downtown Brooklyn – A City investment delivering streetscape improvements, and transportation and public space upgrades along Fulton Street and across Downtown Brooklyn, including improved bus service, new public art, and pedestrian and roadway user safety enhancements—supporting the continued recovery of Brooklyn's largest economic hub.

 ● Launched a new Office Conversions Accelerator – A tool to expedite complex office-to-housing conversion projects—speeding up the process of creating new housing while putting millions of square feet of empty offices to better use for New Yorkers.

-● Launched NYCIDA Manhattan Commercial Revitalization Program – A program to provide financial assistance, in the form of tax incentives, to support transformative renovations of aging commercial office buildings located in Manhattan south of 59th Street.
+● Launched NYCIDA Manhattan Commercial Revitalization Program (M-CORE) – A program to provide financial assistance, in the form of tax incentives, to support transformative renovations of aging commercial office buildings located in Manhattan south of 59th Street.

 ● Broadway Vision Plan Expansion – A new phase in the plan to connect Manhattan’s Flatiron District to Union Square—introducing pedestrian, cyclist, and public space improvements along Broadway from East 21st Street down to Union Square at East 17th Street.